SatoshiNextTechLab/0xSHG/README.md

 # Proffer Network Hackathon
-This repository contains the source code for the rural microfinance project and the corresponding web interface.
+This repository contains the source code for the rural microfinance project and the corresponding web interface, built for the Proffer Network Hackathon
 ## 0xSHG (Zero interest loans for rural microfinance)

 Rural microfinance problems aren't just financial, but also.